- Health Insurance Answers for International Students

 Being insured usually requires that someone (you, your employer, your spouse) pay a monthly premium.
 These premiums can range from $30/month to $1000/month depending on many factors, such as who the company is, how extensive your coverage is, how many people are covered.

 I have an international health insurance policy from my country.
 Why can’t I just use that?
-It is much cheaper than the PSR/GTU policy.

 As you can see from the above example, often an international health insurance policy issued outside of the United States does not adequately cover the costs of getting the same services you would use in your own country.
 In many cases, the same services you would receive and would be fully covered in your country could cost you far more than your plan could cover.